Future Sandy Springs park site stalled by billboard lawsuit

 Sandy Springs Mayor Rusty Paul says he has heard several complaints from residents and has his own frustrations with the “eyesore” property on the east side of Roswell Road across from City Springs.
 The city has long aimed to spruce up the area with a park and paths, but projects have been stalled due to a lawsuit over booting three billboards from the property.
-The suit has been drawn out for a year.
+The suit was drawn out for a year.

 City Attorney Dan Lee said at a Nov.
 19 City Council meeting that the city cannot redevelop the land until a judge issues an order for the signs to come down.